Session 6

 • Emission Sources: based on the scope.

 • Emissions Factors: CO2 emission by activity unit.
-Emissions factors are provided by public database.
+Emissions factors are provided by public databases.

 • Activity Volume: number of units operated over a period of time.

-Collecting the data in a company can represent a significative time investment.
+Collecting a company's data can represent a significative time investment.

 The 3 Scopes of Carbon Accounting